Fading Treat Rewards

 Follow these steps to keep your dog from becoming "treat dependent".

 Be generous until the skill is well-learned

 Dogs are always forming associations.
 If a cue (ie Come when called) is super exciting because they get lots and lots of super yummy treats, then they will associate the excitement and reward with the cue itself, even when they don't get a treat.
-In other words, it's just fun to do it!
-On the other hand, if they get one treat and a half smile every other time they come when called, they will associate the cue with something BORING.
+It's just fun to do it!
+But, if they get one so-so treat and a half-smile every other time they come when called, they will associate the cue with something BORING.
 Then, when they're having fun chasing a squirrel and you've got nothing, they aren't going to come when you call.